-This is a record of the Habitats Regulation Assessment of the Development Management Policies Document, undertaken for South Norfolk Council as the Planning Authority.
+This is a record of the Habitats Regulation Assessment of the Site Specific Allocations and Policies Document, the Wymondham Area Action Plan, the Long Stratton Area Action Plan and the Cringleford Neighbourhood Development Plan, undertaken for South Norfolk Council as the Planning Authority.
 The Assessment is required by Regulations 61 of the Conservation of Habitats and Species Regulations 2010, in accordance with the EC Habitat Directive (Council Directive 92/43/EEC) before the council as the 'competent authority' under the Regulations can permit development to proceed.